Gibbons-Lab/isb_course_2023/docs/16S/talk.md

 <img src="assets/dada2.png" width="80%">

-Expectation-Maximization (EM) algorithm to find alternative sequence variants (ASVs) and the real error model at the same time.
+Expectation-Maximization (EM) algorithm to find amplicon sequence variants (ASVs) and the real error model at the same time.

 ---